ExpressGateway/express-gateway/README.md

   - will not match example.com host
   - will not match test.example.com host

+For host resolution EG relies on "vhost" package.
-See more examples here https://www.npmjs.com/package/vhost
+See more examples here: https://www.npmjs.com/package/vhost

 #### Path examples
 Paths can be either string or array of strings.
 It supports wildcard patterns.